-Such statements from Mikami raised a lot of people’s expectations on the game so there was a lot riding on The Evil Within to be the return to survival horror that we’ve all been waiting for and that’s quite a lot of pressure to put on any one game.
-It’s all well and good hoping that it can reignite a genre that isn’t seen as being very profitable or marketable in 2014 by some of the biggest developers in the industry.
-Hope will only get you so far, I’ve played the game so I’ll answer the question; is The Evil Within true survival horror experience that we’ve all been waiting for?
+Such statements from Mikami raised a lot of people’s expectations.
+There was a lot riding on The Evil Within to be the return to survival horror that we’ve all been waiting for.
+That’s quite a lot of pressure to put on any one game.
+It’s all well and good hoping that it can reignite a genre.
+One that isn’t seen as being very profitable or marketable in 2014 by some of the biggest developers in the industry.
+Hope will only get you so far.
+I’ve played the game so I’ll answer the question; is The Evil Within true survival horror experience that we’ve all been waiting for?

-The game is played from a third-person perspective in which scavenging for supplies and learning when to fight or run are key factors in surviving.
-The main character of The Evil Within is veteran police detective Sebastian Castellano, he is aided by his colleagues Julie Kidman and Joseph Oda.
+The game is played from a third-person perspective.
+Scavenging for supplies and learning when to fight or run are key factors in surviving.
+The main character of The Evil Within is veteran police detective Sebastian Castellano.

 While investigating the scene of a gruesome mass murder at Beacon Mental Hospital, Detective Castellanos, his partner Joseph and Kidman encounter a malevolent and powerful force.
 After seeing the slaughter of his fellow officers by a man wearing a white hood and covered in burn scars, Sebastian is ambushed and knocked unconscious.
-After awakening and escaping from the hospital, he finds himself in a deranged world with Krimson City undergoing massive earthquakes, unreal shifts in terrain and hideous creatures called Haunted wandering among the dead.
+After awakening and escaping from the hospital, he finds himself in a deranged world of Krimson City.
+The city is undergoing massive earthquakes, unreal shifts in terrain and hideous creatures called Haunted wandering among the dead.
 Facing unimaginable terror, and fighting for survival, Seb embarks on a frightening journey to unravel what is behind this evil force.

-The game world can transform during scripted events and as the result of player actions, altering locations and creating new paths.
+The game world can transform during scripted events and as the result of player actions.
 Castellanos must use medical items to restore health; some of these items cause temporary hallucinogenic effects.
 By collecting vials of green fluid throughout the game, players can upgrade Castellanos’ abilities.

-I won’t be giving away any more details about the plot as it would be quite difficult to avoid major spoilers.
+I won’t be giving away any more details about the plot.
+It would be quite difficult to avoid major spoilers.

-You’ll find yourself in a variety of well-crafted environments throughout the game and each of them has a certain attention to detail that anyone that enjoys survival horror will appreciate.
-I praised Alien: Isolation for how good the lighting effects were and I have to praise The Evil Within for the same.
-There are undoubtedly moments in the game where the visuals are lacking but overall I was really impressed with just how good it looks and there is some stand out moments that I’ll comment on further into the review.
+You’ll find yourself in a variety of well-crafted environments throughout the game. each of them has a certain attention to detail that anyone WHO enjoys survival horror will appreciate.
+I praised Alien: Isolation for how good the lighting effects were.
+I have to praise The Evil Within for the same.
+There are undoubtedly moments in the game where the visuals are lacking.
+Overall, I was really impressed with just how good it looks.
+There are some stand out moments that I’ll comment on further into the review.

-If I could describe the combat in The Evil Within I’d say that it feels remarkably similar to Resident Evil 4 but better in some ways.
-The weapons feel really good to fire and give you a strong sense of impact; blowing an enemy’s head off with a double barreled shotgun has never been so much fun.
+The combat in The Evil Within feels remarkably similar to Resident Evil 4 but better in some ways.
+The weapons feel really good to fire and give you a strong sense of impact.
+Blowing an enemy’s head off with a double barreled shotgun has never been so much fun.

-I’ve heard many people describe the game as a spiritual successor to Resident Evil 4 and I can completely understand that type of comment.
+I’ve heard many people describe the game as a spiritual successor to Resident Evil 4.
 The Evil Within nails the combat and it’s something that is very important in a survival horror game.
-It doesn’t hold your hand; you’ll come up against some very menacing enemies with a few options on how to deal with them and it’s up to you to decide how to tackle it.
+It doesn’t hold your hand.
+You’ll come up against some very menacing enemies with a few options on how to deal with them and it’s up to you to decide how to tackle it.

 There is nothing like taking on a huge group of horrific monsters as your ammo quickly dissipates before your very eyes, you must be smart about how you use each bullet and make every one of them count.
 I can’t compare the tension created in these types of situations to any game since the original Dead Space; it’s a joy to experience in 2014.

 Let me just be honest, the game is downright insane.
-There is an endless flow of blood and gore and scenarios that seem to get crazier and crazier but there’s one thing for sure, I absolutely loved it.
+There is an endless flow of blood and gore.
+Scenarios seem to get crazier and crazier.
+There’s one thing for sure, I absolutely loved it.

-It’s so crazy that it’s impossible not to laugh at what you’re seeing and it’s something that only Shinji Mikami could have got right.
+It’s so crazy that it’s impossible not to laugh at what you’re seeing.
+It’s something that only Shinji Mikami could have got right.